 MCP

-Appelium exposes a Model Context Protocol (MCP) server for AI clients that need structured crash investigation data.
-The current MCP toolset is focused on crash reports and gives agents direct access to crash group details, occurrence statistics, individual crash reports, and the activity logs captured before a crash.
+Appelium exposes a Model Context Protocol (MCP) server for AI clients that need structured crash and test investigation data.
+The toolset covers crash reports — ranked crash group discovery, crash group details, occurrence statistics, individual crash reports, and the activity logs captured before a crash — as well as test reports: ranked test failure group discovery, failure group details and statistics, individual failing test runs, their activity logs and call stacks, and one-hour presigned URLs for captured screenshots and recordings for multi-modal analysis.

 Endpoint